-For most Canadians, considerable financial commitment is needed for retirement.
-49% of Canadians set a major goal by hoping to retire before the age of 60.* Even if you have already established a Retirement Savings Plan or are just thinking about it now, it is important to know that it is never too late to start.
+For most Canadians, retirement is a major financial goal that requires considerable financial commitment.
+49% of Canadians hope to retire before the age of 60.* Whether you have already established a Retirement Savings Plan or are just beginning, it is never too late to begin saving.

-Contact my West Kelowna office for a COMPREHENSIVE BREAKDOWN of your retirement income needs and opportunities.
+Contact our office for DETAILED ANALYSIS of your retirement income needs and opportunities.

-Retirement planning requires you to set aside enough money during your working years so that you will have an income during your retirement.
-It seems like a simple concept, but in reality, for many people it is a complicated activity.
-Especially when different investment choices and taxes are considered.
+Retirement planning involves setting aside enough money during one's working years to provide income during retirement.
+A simple concept, but a complicated activity once investment choices and taxes are taken into account.

-Such a good strategy will follow you right through to your retirement and you will be confident knowing that your finances will last you for your lifetime.
-It doesn’t matter what your age is right now, the key to a financially stable retirement is to start saving and planning now!
+A good strategy will carry you right through retirement - confident in the knowledge that your finances will last you for a lifetime.
+Regardless of your age, the key to a financially secure retirement is to start now!

-While it's practically impossible to estimate how much you will need for retirement in 30 or 40 years, it's important to start preparing for it today.
-By setting up a RRSP/TFSA while you're still young, you ensure that time is on your side, allowing you to watch your savings grow tax-free over the long term.
+While it's impossible to estimate exactly how much you'll need for retirement 30 or 40 years from now, it's important to start saving for it today.
+By contributing to a RRSP/TFSA while you're young, you put time on your side and watch your savings grow tax-free over the long term.

-It doesn't require a huge bundle of cash to build a nest egg if you begin soon enough and let time work for your benefit.
-You should make your first contribution sooner rather than later in your working career, so you can benefit from the magic of compound interest.
+It doesn't take a lot of money to build a nest egg if you start early enough and let time work for you.
+Make your first contribution as early as possible in your working career to benefit from compound interest.

-Trying and failing to make a large lump sum payment is the most common reason people fail to maximize or sometimes even make their annual RRSP/TFSA contribution.
+Freeing up a large sum of money at year-end is often difficult and is the most common reason people fail to maximize or sometimes even make their annual RRSP/TFSA contribution.

-Make a point to maximize your RRSP/TFSA contribution whenever you can.
-Also make sure to figure out if an RRSP, TFSA or both are the best way to help build your nest-egg.
+Make a point to contribute your maximum RRSP/TFSA amount whenever possible.
+Make sure to determine whether an RRSP, TFSA or both are best to help build your nest-egg.

-While it can be tempting to consider your retirement fund as valuable safety net at, don't withdraw from your RRSP/TFSA unless you absolutely need to, unless it is part your planned longer-term retirement strategy.
-Money you take out today will not be there when you really need it when you are retired.
+While it can be a valuable safety net in times of financial crisis, don't tap into your RRSP/TFSA unless you absolutely have to, unless it is part your planned strategy.
+Funds you withdraw today will not be there when you need them at retirement.

-Contact our West Kelowna office if you have any questions about Retirement Planning.
+Contact our office in West Kelowna if you have any questions about Retirement Planning.